A supplement to the

 Introduction to nb Squirrel

 This part of the "Canalscape" website shares with you a little about our narrowboat and its history. nb Squirrel (previously known as Gill) is a 2002 Liverpool Boat Company 45 foot, cruiser stern narrowboat.
-How we came to purchase Squirrel started off when Ian Gilbody and I went to view a GRP Norman cruiser for his brother at Midway Boats located at Barbridge Junction whilst we were on our summer cruise (see Canalscape Book 9 - Chapter Three - Summer Cruise 2013).
+How we came to purchase Squirrel started off when I went to view a GRP Norman cruiser for a friend's brother at Midway Boats located at Barbridge Junction whilst we were on our summer cruise (see Canalscape Book 9 - Chapter Three - Summer Cruise 2013).
 The lady in the boat brokerage gave us two sets of keys... one set for the Norman and the other set for the narrowboat moored next to it.
-We had a look at the GRP cruiser and as we had the keys for the narrowboat we had a look on it as well.
-The boat was in better condition than our previous boat...
+I had a look at the GRP cruiser and as I had the keys for the narrowboat went to have a look on it as well.
+The boat was in better condition than our boat...
 Total Eclipse, which we had been experiencing a few problems with.
 The inside of the new boat was a revelation... more spacious, better layout, brighter and better equipped.
 The deciding factor was a framed photograph of a squirrel on one of the worktops.
-Ian said that this was an omen and that we were destined to have this boat.
+This was an omen and we were destined to have this boat.
 A little note of explanation is required here... my nickname since I was at school and used by everyone who knows me is Squirrel!

 It's all his fault!

-When we returned to our boats, which were moored around the corner on the main line of the "Shroppie", we told Ange and Michelle Gilbody that we had a look on a narrowboat as well as the GRP cruiser.
+When I returned to our boat, which was moored around the corner on the main line of the "Shroppie", I told my wife Ange that I had a look on a narrowboat as well as the GRP cruiser.
 Ange asked what the narrowboat was like and would she like it?
 I told her that she didn't want to know as she would most certainly fall in love with it if she saw it.
-Next thing Ange took the camera and accompanied by Michelle went marching to the brokerage to see the boat in question for themselves.
-They were gone for quite a while and when they returned Ange informed me that she wanted that boat.
+Next thing Ange took the camera and went marching to the brokerage to see the boat in question for herself.
+She was gone for quite a while and when she eventually returned Ange informed me that she wanted that boat.
 We went back to the office for another look and a chat with Steve Batty... the owner of Midway Boats, who informed us that they accepted boats in part exchange subject to a hull survey and that is the route we eventually decided to go down.
 We knew that if we sold the our old boat privately we would get more for her but the timing would mean that in the meantime Gill might be sold to someone else, so our minds were made up.
 Steve came and valued our old boat and a figure was agreed subject to a hull survey.
 Next came a juggling act of geography and chronology.
 To say that the next few weeks were traumatic would be an understatement.
-We eventually had to have the survey undertaken at Aqueduct Marina and when the results were known (it passed with flying colours) I took Total Eclipse to Barbridge, the deal was made and Gill became ours on Thursday the 22nd of August 2013.
+We eventually had to have the survey undertaken at Aqueduct Marina and when the results were known later that day (it passed with flying colours) I took Total Eclipse to Barbridge, the deal was made and Gill became ours on Thursday the 22nd of August 2013.
 On the following Saturday we transferred the remainder of our possessions from Total Eclipse onto our new boat and we were soon on our way back to Lymm.
 All was going well until we reached Middlewich.
-Whilst making the left turn out of Wardle Lock onto the Trent and Mersey Canal the boat lost propulsion.
+Whilst making the left turn out of Wardle Lock (Wardle Canal) onto the Trent and Mersey Canal the boat lost propulsion.
 The engine was running and the propeller shaft was turning but there was no power.
 The problem was traced to the absence of the propeller which had fallen off when reverse gear was selected whilst manoeuvring around the tight bend.
 The following day Steve Batty came to the rescue with a replacement propeller that was larger than the original but would be ok.
-The new propeller was fitted through the weed hatch by another Steve... from Kings Lock Chandlery who told us that he could not fit a split pin to lock the new propeller in place and that we should take it easy until we could slip the boat and secure the propeller.
-Bearing this in mind we were soon on our way home with the remainder of the voyage to our home moorings being uneventful.
+The new propeller was fitted through the weed hatch by another Steve... from Kings Lock Chandlery who told us that he could not fit a split pin to lock the new propeller in place and that we should take it easy, especially when selecting reverse, until we could slip the boat out of the water and secure the propeller correctly.
+Bearing this in mind we were soon on our way home with the remainder of the voyage to our home moorings being uneventful except for the domestic batteries going flat.

 Return to Contents